Mr. Angelo G. Berrios, III

 Prior to entering the field of education, Mr. Berrios served our country as a member of the United States Marine Corps on active duty from 1991-1995.
 During his time in the Marine Corps, he was an Infantryman/Machine Gunner and completed two 6 month deployments with the 22nd Marine Expeditionary Unit Special Operations Capable (22 MEUSOC).
 He is a proud veteran who brings this experience with him to the field of education.

 After being honorably discharged from the United States Marine Corps, Mr. Berrios attended the Pennsylvania State University at University Park where he earned a Bachelor of Science degree in Secondary Social Studies Education.
 During his tenure, Mr. Berrios earned his Master’s degree in Educational Leadership from Saint Joseph’s University.
-Mr. Berrios is currently enrolled in a doctoral program in Educational Leadership at Temple University.
+Mr. Berrios is currently enrolled in a doctoral program in Educational Leadership at Delaware Valley University.

 Mr. Berrios enjoys the opportunity working with faculty, students, parents, and community of the Abington School District and looks forward to many more years serving a school district as excellent as Abington.

 Mr. Palmer started in Abington in 2000.
 He served as a chemistry and physics teacher for five years before becoming Department Chair of science in 2004 and then Assistant Principal in 2017.
 Mr. Palmer received a B.S. in Science Education form Temple University in 1995 and an M.S. in Science Education from Temple in 2000.
 His areas of interest are in STEM education, inquiry-based science instruction, and educational equity.